iammahesh123/User-Security-Management-using-React-and-Spring-Security/README.md

 ## Features

-- User signup: Allows new users to create an account.
+- `User signup`: Allows new users to create an account.
-- User signin: Allows registered users to sign in to their accounts.
+- `User signin`: Allows registered users to sign in to their accounts.
-- Authentication: Secure authentication using JSON Web Tokens (JWT).
+- `Authentication`: Secure authentication using JSON Web Tokens (JWT).
-- Authorization: Role-based access control (RBAC) to restrict access to certain resources.
+- `Authorization`: Role-based access control (RBAC) to restrict access to certain resources.
-- Simple Dashboard: A basic dashboard interface for authenticated users.
+- `Simple Dashboard`: A basic dashboard interface for authenticated users.

 ## Project Structure